CamilleDang/proj2/README.md

 |:-------------------------:|:-------------------------:|
 |<img width="500" alt="blurred sagrada" src="sag_blurred.jpg">  |  <img width="500" alt="sagrada details" src="sag_details.jpg"> |

+This was one of the more successful examples I tried.
+I sharpened an image of La Sagrada Familia, a famous cathedral in Barcelona (that I actually visited before!).
+Similarly to the Taj Mahal, it had a lot of intricate lines and detailed edges throughout the building structure, which are much more clearly brought out in the sharpened image.
+We can also see that details such as the construction cranes, leaves, and trees all stand out more because it is more strongly outlined in the sharpened version.

 | Original Sagrada Familia | Sharpened Sagrada Familia (Threshold = 0.75) |
 |:-------------------------:|:-------------------------:|
 |<img width="500" alt="original sagrada" src="sag.jpg">  |  <img width="500" alt="sagrada details" src="sag_sharp.jpg">  |